Skip to main content

 2. See the rule that contribute to the suggestion and preview the edit

 3. Accept (✓) or reject (✕) the suggestion.
-Accepting the suggestion will apply the edit to the text item
+Accepting the suggestion will apply the edit to the text item and create the text item in your project

 How to get the best results from Ditto’s AI